ypid/seafile-wiki/Build-and-deploy-seafile-server-from-source.md

 ## Problems Report ##

-If you encounter any problem when building Seafile, please leave us a message or open an issue.
+If you encounter any problem when building/deploying Seafile, please leave us a message or open an issue.